Videogallery - Exoskeletons and Assistive Robots

 Pascucci, F., Feola, E., Cesari, P., & Calanca, A. (2025).
 Evaluation of a Semi-Active Upper-Limb Exoskeleton while Performing Material Handling Tasks.
 IEEE Transactions on Medical Robotics and Bionics.

 This video presents robotic assistance experiments for a muscular dystrophy patient: Davide Costanzi.
 Davide, currently a post-doctoral researcher in our lab, is both the designer and the user of the system.
 The video shows that while traditional gravity compensation approaches offer good usability, they fail to cope with unknown external loads.
 Alternative approaches based on surface electromyography allow Davide to lift arbitrary loads.
-This is due to the fact that the EMG signal originates directly from Davide’s brain, making it voluntary and highly adaptable to the surrounding context.
-Unfortunately, the signal is very noisy and neuromuscular delays cause oscillations and discontinuities in assistance, which limit the system’s usability.
+This is because the EMG signal originates from Davide’s brain, which is highly adaptable to the surrounding context.
+Unfortunately, the EMG signal is very noisy and neuromuscular delays may cause oscillations, limiting the system usability.

 D. Costanzi, M. Gandolla, and A. Calanca, “Towards Personalized Myoelectric Control Strategies,” in 2023 IEEE International Conference on Metrology for eXtended Reality, Artificial Intelligence and Neural Engineering (MetroXRAINE), 2023, p.
 6.